 On the surface, social media listening and monitoring seem like they’re the same.
 In reality, the two have significant distinctions.
-Social media monitoring refers to search and collecting data and information, and social media listening analyzes that data to find trends, insights, and information that can inform strategic planning.
+Social media monitoring refers to searching and collecting data and information, and social media listening analyzes that data to find trends, insights, and information that can inform strategic planning.

 In essence, social monitoring finds the information, and social listening tells you why you should care.